-You’re likely to have heard about Toms Shoes – an organisation that donates one pair of shoes to children in need for every pair sold.
-But did you know it’s a really easy for your business to do this too?
+You may have heard about a company Toms Shoes that donates one pair of shoes to children in need for every pair sold.
+But did you know it’s a really easy for you to do this too?

-How?
-Through an enterprising business called Buy One Give One (B1G1).
+Through an enterprising organisation called Buy One Give One (B1G1).